spartanpotato/M_Series_Chip_Benchmarks/README.md

 You need to have pandas installed. <br />
 Inside the matmul folder, after having used the script, use "python Graficar.py".

+## Considerations
+Apple's accelerate depends on the number of cores veclib is allowed to use, to change them use "export VECLIB_MAXIMUM_THREADS=num_cores"